Gauri Lankesh: Defamation conviction in 2016

 On 23 January 2008, Gauri published an article titled "Darodegilada BJP galu" in her newspaper.
 The article criticised the BJP leaders Pralhad Joshi, Umesh Dushi, Shivanand Bhat, and Venkatesh Mestry.
 The article stated that the three BJP workers had cheated a jeweller of ₹100 thousand.
 It also stated that the jeweller sought payment from Member of Parliament Joshi and threatened to approach the police should Joshi refuse to help him.
 Gauri later claimed that the article was based on "sources within the BJP".

 Joshi and Dushi filed separate defamation suits against Gauri.
 In Dushi's case, she was a co-accused with Devanand Jagapur, the writer of the article.

 Gauri stated that she was being targeted for her left-leaning political views, as the BJP leaders did not sue other local dailies who had published the same allegations.
 Gauri moved the case to the High Court, seeking dismissal of the case against her.
 However, in 2016, the High Court refused to dismiss the case and gave instructions for the hearing to be continued in the lower court.
 The High Court granted a four-week stay on the case, however, and directed the lower court to complete the trial within six months.

 In October 2016, the second Judicial Magistrate First Class (JMFC) Court at Hubli issued an arrest warrant for Gauri after she failed to appear before the court and did not respond to earlier warrants.
 The police detained her and produced her before the court on 1 October 2016.
 She was released on bail after furnishing a personal bond of ₹25 thousand.

 On 27 November 2016, the second JMFC court concluded that Gauri had failed to provide any substantial evidence for her criticism of the BJP leaders and found her guilty of defamation.
 The court imposed a fine of ₹5 thousand on her in each case.
 Besides the total fine of ₹10 thousand, the court also sentenced her to six months imprisonment.
 Her co-accused, Devanand Jagapur, was acquitted by the same court.
-The same court granted her anticipatory bail, however, which made her avoid prison time.
+The same court granted her anticipatory bail, however, which allowed her to avoid prison time.

 Gauri stated that the BJP leaders had managed to cover their tracks by reaching a compromise with the jeweler; she refused to disclose her source for the corruption allegations against them.
 She also described the court verdict as a temporary setback and declared that she would challenge it in the higher court.